-Below are tentative sites and sign-in/parking instructions for the 2014 Coastal Cleanup.
+Below are sites and sign-in/parking instructions for the Coastal Cleanup.
 Please check back before the Cleanup date as information is subject to change as details are being worked out.

-C. Lauderdale-by-the-Sea - Sign in at El Prada Park, approximately two blocks north of the pier.
-Park is available at the El Prado lot or Town Hall (across A1A).
+C. Lauderdale-by-the-Sea - Sign in at El Prado Park, approximately two blocks north of the pier.
+Parking is available at the El Prado lot or Town Hall (across A1A).

 E. Hugh Taylor Birch State Park – When you arrive at the gate, tell park personnel you are participating in the Coastal Cleanup.
-Sign in near the tunnel entrance to the beach.
-Walk into the pavilion and the sign-in table is to your right.
+Follow the walkway around the left of the concessionaire building and sign in near the tunnel entrance to the beach.

-G. John U. Lloyd State Park – When you arrive at the gate, tell park personnel you are participating in the Coastal Cleanup.
-Once in the park, make your first left and sign in at the boat ramp.
+G. Von D. Mizell-Eula Johnson (formerly John U. Lloyd State Park) – When you arrive at the gate, tell park personnel you are participating in the Coastal Cleanup.
+Once in the park, make your first left and sign in at the Marina Pavilion.